 3rd Annual Women’s Health Research Day

-The UIC Center for Research on Women and Gender/National Center of Excellence in Women’s Health, in partnership with the UIC Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) Program and other local groups, is pleased to sponsor UIC’s 3rd annual Women’s Health Research Day to promote research and advance the understanding of new developments in women’s health.
+The UIC Center for Research on Women and Gender/National Center of Excellence in Women’s Health, in partnership with the UIC Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) Program is pleased to announce UIC’s 3rd annual Women’s Health Research Day to promote research and advance the understanding of new developments in women’s health.
 This half-day event provides an opportunity for faculty, fellows, and students to network and to showcase their research through poster and oral presentations.

 Where: Thompson Room, Student Center West, 828 S. Wolcott Ave, University of Illinois at Chicago

 Registration: Advance registration required.
 Visit: http://go.uic.edu/whrd2016 to register.

 9:30-10:30 am: Poster Presentations

 - Joanna Burdette, PhD, Associate Professor and Associate Dean for Research, Medicinal Chemistry and Pharmacognosy, UIC College of Pharmacy

 - Kirstie Danielson, PhD, Assistant Professor, Department of Surgery, UIC College of Medicine